lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 What's new in v2.0?
 -------------------

 - New dfnGen C++ code which is much faster than the Mathematica dfnGen.
 This code has successfully generated networks with 350,000+ fractures.
-- Increased functionality in the pydfnWorks package for more streamlined workflow from dfnGen through visualization.
+- Increased functionality in the pydfnworks package for more streamlined workflow from dfnGen through visualization.

 Where can one get dfnWorks?
 ---------------------------